-1 PURPOSE
+1 Purpose

-This policy sets out how the Council will manage a complaint in relation to an Elected Member breach of the Code of Conduct.
+This policy sets out how Council will manage a complaint in relation to an Elected Member breach of the Code of Conduct.

-2 SCOPE
+2 Scope

-This policy applies to complaints of breach of code of conduct by all Elected Members of the City of Darwin and is to be used to guide complaints made by Elected Members, council staff and members of the public regarding Elected Member Code of Conduct as outlined in Schedule 1 of the Local Government Act 2019 (NT).
+This policy applies to complaints of breach of code of conduct by all City of Darwin Elected Members and is to be used to guide complaints made by Elected Members, City of Darwin staff and members of the public regarding Elected Member Code of Conduct as outlined in Schedule 1 of the Local Government Act 2019 (NT) (the Act).